Photos: The scene at the Braves' home opener

 1 /

-Braves manager Brian Snitker waves to fans during a parade before the home opener versus the Diamondbacks at Truist Park in Atlanta on Friday, April 5, 2024.
+An American flag is unfurled at the Braves' home opener versus the Diamondbacks at Truist Park in Atlanta on Friday, April 5, 2024.
 (Arvin Temkar / arvin.temkar@ajc.com)

 Cookie Settings